vitessio/website/content/en/docs/reference/features/recovery.md

 connect to the binlog server and then apply all binlog events from the time of the backup until the timestamp provided.

-Since the last backup for each shard making up the keyspace are taken at different points in time, the amount of time that it takes to apply these events may differ between restores of different shards in the keyspace.
+Since the last backup for each shard making up the keyspace could be taken at different points in time, the amount of time that it takes to apply these events may differ between restores of different shards in the keyspace.